phuc-nt/jira-cloud-mcp-server/llms-install.md

 - "List all projects in Jira"
 - "Search for Confluence pages about [topic]"

-Cline is optimized to work with this MCP Atlassian Server and will automatically use the most appropriate resources and tools for your queries.
+Cline is optimized to work with this MCP Atlassian Server (by phuc-nt) and will automatically use the most appropriate resources and tools for your queries.

 ## Introduction & Usage Scenarios

-### Capabilities of MCP Atlassian Server
+### Capabilities of MCP Atlassian Server (by phuc-nt)

 This MCP Server connects AI to Atlassian systems (Jira and Confluence), enabling: